dustinfast/myfs/README.md

 Additionally, the implemenation assumes only absolute paths are ever passed to the 13 funcs "__myfs_..._implem" functions.

 ## Test Results

-Testing was performed on Debian 4.9 and Ubunutu 18 with the following results:
+Testing was performed on Debian 4.9 and Ubuntu 18 with the following results:

 ### Positive Testing